andreiavrammsd/microservices-persistent-communication/README.md

 #### Scaling

-* You can set up this tool on multiple machines and have a load balancer in front.
+You can set up this tool on multiple machines and have a load balancer in front.
+Also, you can increase number of consumers (see QUEUE_NUMBER_OF_CONSUMERS in Configuration).

 #### Performance testing